 It was the public determinants they were nuisance.

 So you strictly decide when there are nuisance or when they're too much of a nuisance.

 Not necessarily me.

-It's also very difficult for me to make a decision like that when I'm not actually seeing what's the behavior is actually taking place.
+It's also very difficult for me to make a decision like that when I'm not actually seeing what's the behaviour is actually taking place.

 Sometimes people misinterpret what they're seeing and unless they describe something to me it may or may not reflect it so it's very hard for me to provide like a definite response when I'm not actually there.

 But what I can say is that if it's something that you're if it becomes threatening and you're worried about it and that's something that you should be reporting to your animal control agencies.